Update 4/15/25

-Now, I can be a little persnickety about my grilled chicken recipes.
+Now, I can be a little persnickety about chicken recipes.
 I want moist, tender, succulent meat just bursting with flavor!
-If it’s not up to those standards – then it’s just a disappointment.
-Grilled marinated lime chicken with cilantro and spices is one of those Mexican flavor chicken recipes that checks all those boxes.
+If it’s not up to those standards, then it’s just a disappointment.
+This chicken with cilantro and spices is one of those Mexican-flavor chicken recipes that checks all those boxes.
 One bite and you’ll see!

-You gotta try our other grilled chicken: chicken gyro, Greek chicken, and huli huli chicken!
+If you like more grilled chicken recipes, I hope you’ll try our pollo asado, chicken gyro, Greek chicken, and huli huli chicken!

 Let’s grill this chicken!

-I just looove the awesome flavor that comes bursting out of this juicy bird!
-The marinade does the trick for sure and it is 100 percent simple!
+The awesome flavor that comes bursting out of this juicy bird!
+The marinade does the trick for sure, and it is 100 percent simple!
 Here are some other reasons to love it!

 - Really simple recipe